Shannon-class lifeboat: Production

+The RNLI opened their All-weather Lifeboat Centre (ALC) production facility at Poole in October 2015, designed to bring construction, repair and maintenance of the RNLI lifeboats under one roof for the first time.
+The facility, projected to cost £11.2 million, was designed to see a production cost saving of £3.7 million per annum.
+The centre would initially take-over fitting out process of the Shannon lifeboats.
+Following work by SAR and BBC, the first lifeboat completed at the ALC was 13-12 Cosandra (ON 1319).
+Work at SAR continued until all hull moulding operations were transferred from the Lymington facility.

+lifeboat 13-23 Elizabeth and Gertrude Allan (ON 1330) was the first Shannon lifeboat built entirely at the ALC, with her official launch coming on 5 September 2017.

 Service

 The first Shannon-class to be delivered for service was demonstrated at Dungeness, Kent on 21 February 2014.
 The boat, to begin active service the following month, has been named The Morrell in honour of Barbara Morrell, a keen fundraiser for the RNLI who bequeathed the service £6 million which she asked to be used for a lifeboat for Kent.